ThatCoolCoder/spall/README.md

     - Should they be included in the final markup?
 Let's add a compilation option for that, by default it will be no.
 - Give a warning when multiple pages have the same route.
     - Add this and some other summary information to the page-compilation result struct.
+        - Would possibly require improvement of route parsing and comparison in compiler, as currently all it does is convert straight to JS.

 #### Internal changes